freespek/ssf-mc/EXPERIMENTS.md

  that `Spec 2` uses "folds" (also known as "reduce") instead of recursion.
 We expect `Spec 2` to be equivalent to `Spec 1`, although we do not have a formal proof of this equivalence.
 This specification has high model-checking complexity, roughly speaking, as it contains multiple nested folds.
 This specification also contains a preliminary construction that could help us in proving `AccountableSafety`.
-However, model checking does not terminate in reasonable time on it.
+However, model checking goes out of memory rather quickly.
 This specification is the result of our work in [Milestone 1][] and [Milestone 2][].

  - **Spec 3**.
 This is the specification [abstract-spec/ffg.tla][].
 It is a manual abstraction of `Spec 2` that is highly optimized for constraint solving, especially with Apalache.
-In addition to that, Spec 3 describes a state machine that adds blocks and votes in every step.
+In addition to that, Spec 3 describes a state machine that adds blocks and votes in every step, and thus enables bounded model-checking.
 Spec 3 contains a preliminary inductive construction in the initial-state predicate.
 This is ongoing work in [Milestone 4][].

  - **Spec 4**.
 This is a spec that allows us to prove `AccountableSafety` inductively.
    Actually, we are producing several specifications in TLA+, Alloy, and SMT.